M14 rifle: Norinco

 Norinco manufactures versions of the M14 rifle known as the M14S (Sporter) and the M305.
+Chinese copies of the select-fire and semi-automatic versions of the M14 were also made by Norinco, supposedly from M14s captured in the Vietnam War from American/allied troops.

 The two versions of the M305 are M305A/B, one with the same barrel as the regular M14 and one with a short barrel.
 The M305A is an M14 chambered to fire 7.62x39 ammo. and the M305B is an M14 with an 18.5-inch barrel and chambered to fire in 7.62 NATO caliber.
-Copies of the select-fire and semiauto versions of the M14 were also made by Norinco.

-These rifles were banned from U.S. importation in 1994 due to a Clinton-era prohibition on PRC-made firearms.
+These rifles were banned from U.S. importation in 1994 due to a ban under the Violent Crime Control and Law Enforcement Act.
 They were commonly sold and were popular in Canada for hunting and target shooting until they were reclassified as prohibited firearms on May 1, 2020.

-Production of these M14s were contracted out to Yunnan Xiyi Industry Company Limited or State Factory Number 356 from the rifles to the 7.62 mm NATO magazines.
+Production of these M14s were contracted out to Yunnan Xiyi Industry Company Limited or State Arsenal 356 from the rifles to the 7.62 mm NATO magazines.

 Poly Technologies ("Polytech")

-Poly Technologies of the People's Republic of China produced an unlicensed version of the M14 rifle known as the M14/S. As with the Norinco rifles, manufacture was subcontracted to State Factory Number 356.
+Poly Technologies also produced an unlicensed version of the M14 rifle known as the M14/S. They were made in semi-auto mode only.
+As with the Norinco rifles, manufacture was subcontracted to State Arsenal 356.

 All Polytech rifles were banned in the 1989 firearm importation ban by the President George H.W.
 Bush administration.